-Good practices are what define developer in comparision to coder.
+Good practices are what define developer in comparison to a coder.
 They are covered widely in altexsoft artice.
-During reading pay attention to following things:
+During reading pay attention to the following things:

 - Pair programming

-- Code review is an important practice if we are having common code ovnership.
-Read more about: Better code review and also on Why code review matters?
+- Code review is an important practice if we are having common code ownership.
+Read more about Better code review and also on Why code review matters?

-- Get familiar with test types: Unit, Integration, Performance, Smoke, Exploratory, Functional, etc. Good resource to start with is this list of Types of Software tests.
+- Get familiar with test types: Unit, Integration, Performance, Smoke, Exploratory, Functional, etc. The good resource to start with is this list of Types of Software tests.

 - Dependency Injection – one of the major advantages of it is that it can make testing lots easier.
 And since testing is something we put great emphasis on, you should be familiar with it.
 It is well described in Stack Overflow discussion and shortly on GT’s Blog.

 - Code smells are generally something you should be aware of.
-I found Source Making site at very good source of knowledge.
-Speakign of code smells consider reading about metrics.
+I found Source Making site at a very good source of knowledge.
+Speaking of code smells consider reading about metrics.
 Start with Cyclomatic Complexity – just read about it on Guru 99

 - Planning poker

-- Definition of done (also get familiar with similiar ideas as “Acceptance criteria” or “Definition of ready”).
+- Definition of done (also get familiar with similar ideas as “Acceptance criteria” or “Definition of ready”).

-Agile development is build upon cooperation so I found usefull to do following things:
+Agile development is built upon cooperation so I found useful to do following things:

-- Get confident when it comes to question “why teams should be self-organized”?
+- Get confident when it comes to questioning “why teams should be self-organized”?